The truth about teacup pigs

 Pigs like Hamlet have become the latest pet craze.
 Not only are they absolutely adorable, but they are also very clean and intelligent animals.
 Some breeders claim that they are easier to care for than dogs, and that certain teacup pigs will only be 10 pounds in adulthood.
 That's about the size of a miniature Dachshund.

 The catch?
 There really is no such thing as a teacup pig.
 So-called teacups are actually potbellied pigs who are either underfed so that their growth is stunted, or who are sold under false pretenses.
-Because pigs can breed when they are as young as six weeks old, the parents of a piglet may be piglets themselves; therefore, their size is not an accurate measure of how large their offspring will be in adulthood.
+Because pigs can breed when they are as young as three months old, the parents of a piglet may be piglets themselves; therefore, their size is not an accurate measure of how large their offspring will be in adulthood.
 Potbellied pigs can grow until they are five years old and reach well over 100 pounds.

-Rosie and Joanna
+Rosie and Joanna the pigs

 One well-meaning couple paid several thousand dollars for a sweet little piglet named Rosie.
 Although they doted on her, and followed the breeder's feeding instructions faithfully, Rosie became malnourished.
 As a result, her bone density is extremely low, which makes her extremely prone to fractures.
 Knowing that Rosie would need specialized medical care for the rest of her life, and wanting to give her a chance to just be a pig and have access to more of the resources she needed, the couple surrendered her.

 Rosie's caregiver, Adria Johnson, adds that underfed pigs also suffer from weak immune systems, sensitive skin, and hoof problems.
 And, while the average life expectancy for a potbellied pig is 20 years, most teacup pigs don't make it past five.